Board of Advisors

 Hattie Kauffman, a member of the Nez Perce Tribe, has been a CBS News correspondent for more than two decades.
 Before that, as a special correspondent for ABC’s Good Morning America, she became the first Native American journalist to ever file a report on a national network evening news broadcast.
 Her career began at KING-TV in Seattle, where she earned four Emmy Awards and became a news anchor.

 From the Oklahoma City bombing to the trial of Michael Jackson, from the front lines of a California wildfire to the Red Carpet at an Oscar party, Kauffman has become a familiar face to TV news viewers.
 When not on assignment, she is a frequent speaker to Native American youth.

-President Jefferson Keel, lieutenant governor of the Chickasaw Nation and president of the National Congress of American Indians, has consistently proven himself as an effective leader and a strong advocate for Indian people, working tirelessly on their behalf.
+Jefferson Keel, lieutenant governor of the Chickasaw Nation and former president of the National Congress of American Indians, has consistently proven himself as an effective leader and a strong advocate for Indian people, working tirelessly on their behalf.
 He serves on several national boards and committees and is often called upon to provide testimony to Congress in order to assist tribes and organizations on a variety of actions and initiatives.

 A retired US Army officer with over 20 years of active duty service, Keel’s service included combat duty as an infantryman in Vietnam where he earned numerous awards and decorations including two Bronze Stars with "V" device for valor and two Purple Hearts.
 In June 2011, president Keel was inducted into the Military Memorial Museum Hall of Honor.